HL7/codex-radiation-therapy/input/pagecontent/representing_radiotherapy_treatment.md

     <td style="text-align: center">F</td>
     <td>Reason for Termination</td>
     <td>Status Reason</td>
-    <td>A code explaining the unplanned or premature termination, or normal completion, of a plan of treatment, course of medication, or research study.
-This extension is deprecated since it is redundant with the statusReason field.</td>
+    <td>A code explaining the unplanned or premature termination, or normal completion, of a plan of treatment, course of medication, or research study
+    as <a href="http://hl7.org/fhir/us/mcode/STU3/ValueSet-mcode-treatment-termination-reason-vs.html">defined in mCODE</a>.</td>
     <td></td>
     <td></td>
     <td></td>